cube-drone/build-a-the-web-presentation/README.md

 Charts and graphs are pretty addictive.
 You can set them up for pretty much any functionality under the sun.

+My personal favorite charts, the ones that I reference tirelessly, are:

+* the charts for endpoint timings - how long are your endpoints taking to respond to queries?
+This has a direct relationship with the overall health of your system - if things are starting to slow down, you'll see them here first.
+* the number of active users on your platform _right now_ - this one should ebb and flow with a very predictable pattern, and if you see a sudden sharp shock in the numbers - a sudden precipitious drop - something bad's happening
+* the number of server reboots that are occurring - aside from during tumultuous events like deploys, these should be stable and quite low - if lots of servers start rebooting, something is probably wrong

 ### Feature Flagging
 With database-modifiable config and per-user flags, we have a lot of toggles that we can use to switch features on and off while they're in development.